 Employees and self-employed people have to pay federal income tax on earnings related to work, but the government also imposes income tax on various sources of passive income.
 Passive income or unearned income describes income that does not require active work, such as interest credited to savings accounts and investment income.
 The federal income tax rate on unearned income varies from one type of passive income to another.
 Note that the tax rate for passive income will differ for the 2018 tax year, as the new tax bill signed in December, 2017 changes some of these provisions.

-Passive Income Tax Treatment Depends on the Type of Income
+Passive Income Tax Treatment

 Different types of passive income have different tax rules.
 For example, interest income is considered ordinary income.
 Financial institutions like banks offer various interest-bearing deposit accounts like savings accounts, money market accounts and certificates of deposit.
 Interest income credited to an account that is available for withdrawal without penalty is included in your normal taxable income, so the tax rate on interest is your normal income tax rate.